Bill McKibben: Early life

 Bill McKibben was born in Palo Alto, California.
-His family later moved to the Boston suburb of Lexington, Massachusetts, where he attended high school.
+His family later moved to Lexington, Massachusetts, where he attended high school.
 His father, who once, in 1971, had been arrested during a protest in support of Vietnam veterans against the war, wrote for Business Week, before becoming business editor at The Boston Globe, in 1980.
 As a high school student, McKibben wrote for the local paper and participated in statewide debate competitions.
 Entering Harvard College in 1978, he became an editor of The Harvard Crimson and was chosen president of the paper for the calendar year 1981.

 In 1980, following the election of Ronald Reagan, he determined to dedicate his life to the environmental cause.

 Graduating in 1982, he worked for five years for The New Yorker as a staff writer, writing much of the Talk of the Town column from 1982 to early 1987.
 Inspired by the Gospel of Matthew, he became an advocate of nonviolent resistance.
 While doing a story on the homeless, he lived on the streets; there, he met his wife, Sue Halpern, who was working as a homeless advocate.
 In 1987, McKibben quit The New Yorker after longtime editor William Shawn was forced out of his job.
 He and his family shortly after moved to a remote spot in the Southeastern Adirondacks of upstate New York, where he began to work as a freelance writer.